RSEAA/RSEAA.github.io/index.md

 We invite you to join us for the third online Research Software Engineer (RSE) Asia Australia Unconference from the **10th to the 13th of September 2024**.
 This is a joint partnership between the [RSE Asia Association](https://rse-asia.github.io/RSE_Asia/) and the [RSE Association of Australia and New Zealand](https://rse-aunz.github.io/).
 The theme for this year is "Sharing tech architectures", there is an extra day for a Leaders Forum on the 10th, and the hashtag will be #RSEAA24.

+## What is a Research Software Engineer?

+Research Software Engineer is a broad term for people who combine programming and research skills that have trouble defining their role and value within academia. e.g
+- researchers and academics who code,
+- generalists who bring communities together across the research and technical domains,
+- systems administrators who help train researchers to improve their code to run on their research systems, and
+- software engineers who work in the research domain.

+## Why would someone go to RSEAA24?

+Some of the motivations of the RSEs at the conference might include:
+- To talk about difficulties in career progression as a RSE
+- To learn how to make their research software more visible
+- To learn about how other RSEs create applications for researchers
+- To learn about how other RSEs might streamline and scale their research workflows
+- To discuss how they balance researcher needs with good software practices
+- To discuss how they make their research software easier to use

 ## Want to add this to your calendar?

 - [Click here to add the placeholder to your Google Calendar](https://calendar.google.com/calendar/event?action=TEMPLATE&tmeid=N25lY2NzbGxzODhvMGgyaW5qbmgwdW8yNjJfMjAyNDA5MTFUMDIwMDAwWiByb3dsYW5kLmgubW9zYmVyZ2VuQG0&tmsrc=rowland.h.mosbergen%40gmail.com&scp=ALL)